 So you want to renovate your rental.
-Updating your investment properties is a great way to build their value and find the quality tenants who are willing to pay top rental dollar.
+Updating your investment properties is a great way to build their value and find the quality tenants who are willing to pay a top rental dollar.

 I’ve spoken before about the need to treat your rental property as a business.
 And just as there are experts who handle various departments and tasks within an organization, the same should hold for your income property.
-If you’re skilled in the trades, then by all means bring your expertise to bear, but a major renovation is not the job for a weekend DIY-ers.
-Here are some tips to finding great contractors and getting the job you want done right the first time around.
+If you’re skilled in the trades, then by all means bring your expertise to bear, but a major renovation is not the job for weekend DIY-ers.
+Here are some tips to finding great contractors and getting the job you want to be done right the first time around.

 Take your search online.
 Look up reviews on sites like Homestars.
 Bring your critical eye to what you’re seeing and try and search for a company that’s been around for some time.
-It’s easy for someone to start a fly-by-night business with a van, some tools and an out-of-the-box website.
-So be sure to look for certification in their trade and for member status in good standing with organizations like the Better Business Bureau (BBB), Renomark, and the National Kitchen and Bath Association (NKBA).
+It’s easy for someone to start a fly-by-night business with a van, some tools, and an out-of-the-box website.
+So be sure to look for certification in their trade and for member status in good standing with organizations like the Better Business Bureau (BBB), Renmark, and the National Kitchen and Bath Association (NKBA).

 Before inviting folks to work in a home you own, be sure they’re certified and insured professionals.
 This should help you rest easy at night, knowing they have the skills to get the job done.
 It also helps limit your liability should something not go according to plan.

 Be sure to get a detailed quote and ask for transparent billing.
 You want to agree on a budget and understand exactly where your money is being spent.
 If the scope of the project must change, line-by-line quoting will allow you to make informed decisions about how best to spend your money and still come in on budget.

 Most reputable contractors and renovation companies offer a two-year warranty, guaranteeing the quality of their workmanship.
 This is the industry standard and you should look for companies that make this guarantee in writing from the end of the project.